giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 ## Overview

-In order to run Giant Swarm guest clusters, an Azure subscription need the following elements :
+In order to run Giant Swarm guest clusters, an Azure subscription needs the following elements :

 - Role definition: a set of permission to operate guest clusters in the Azure subscription.
 - Service principal: an identity (bound to the previoulsy defined role definition) to access the Azure subscription.